rapid7/insightconnect-plugins/zendesk/help.md

 # Description

-[Zendesk](https://www.zendesk.com) helps improve communication and make sense of massive amounts of data.
+The [Zendesk](https://www.zendesk.com) plugin helps manage communication with customers.
+This plugin allows you to manage tickets and users in Zendesk.

 This plugin utilizes the [Zendesk Python SDK](https://github.com/facetoe/zenpy).

 # Key Features

-* Feature 1
+* Manage tickets
-* Feature 2
+* Manage users
-* Feature 3
+* Search Zendesk

 # Requirements

-* Example: Requires an API Key from the product
+* A Zendesk API key
-* Example: API must be enabled on the Settings page in the product
+* Information about your Zendesk instance

 # Documentation